tellor-io/dataSpecs/README.md

 ## Dispute Considerations

-Note that following this guide does not prevent you from being disputed or guaruntee reporters will properly put a value on-chain.
+Note that following this guide does not prevent you from being disputed or guarantee reporters will properly put a value on-chain.
 Tellor is decentralized.
 This repo is a start to the education necessary for a fully decentralized oracle, but please focus on communication and working with reporters to prevent unneccesary disputes and at the same time encourage monitoring and punishment of bad data.

 # Query Descriptors